-- The Nativity – Staff and students from the Royal Agricultural University in Cirencester are making Walking Home For Christmas part of their annual nativity play!
+- The Nativity – Staff and students from the Royal Agricultural University in Cirencester are made Walking Home For Christmas part of their annual nativity play!
 Walking into town with their audience to ‘find an Inn’ as part of the production.

-- The Workplace Challenge – The Norfolk and Norwich University Hospital have challenged staff to get involved and to collectively walk 8,000 miles to the South Pole!
-They’ve organised a mass walk around the hospital, have staff walking home and others ditching the bus and walking to the park & ride or the train station.
+- The Workplace Challenge – The Norfolk and Norwich University Hospital challenged staff to get involved and to collectively walk 8,000 miles to the South Pole!
+They organised a mass walk around the hospital, have staff walking home and others ditching the bus and walking to the park & ride or the train station.
 Challenge your company to get involved en masse.

 So…. please do:

 ‘Walk This Way’ (register and join us!)

 ‘Support This Way’ (dig deep and donate to those who are walking)